JuliaGrandury/web-scraperandbot/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
 Some helpful resources I used for various parts of my project.
-* On using RegExp and .split for formatting while keeping the seperator in the result: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split
+* On using RegExp and .split for formatting while keeping the separator in the result: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split
 * On using array methods such as .join(), .filter()
 * On using string methods such as .replaceAll(): https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replaceAll
 * On using nodemailer: https://www.youtube.com/watch?v=Va9UKGs1bwI
+* On array testing in Mocha: https://victorleungtw.medium.com/testing-with-mocha-array-comparison-e9a45b57df27

 <p align="right">(<a href="#top">back to top</a>)</p>